iNeoO/vue-multi-select/README.md

   func: (elem) => true
 });

-// Second exemple to select all elements who contails 2 filters.push({
+// Second exemple to select all elements who contain 2 filters.push({
   nameAll: 'Select all elements with 2',
   nameNotAll: 'Deselect all elements with 2',